eguidotti/bidask/README.md

 ## Terms of use

-All code is released under the [GPL-3.0](https://github.com/eguidotti/bidask/?tab=GPL-3.0-1-ov-file#GPL-3.0-1-ov-file) license.
+All code is released under the [MIT](https://github.com/eguidotti/bidask?tab=MIT-1-ov-file#readme) license.
 All data are released under the [CC BY 4.0](http://creativecommons.org/licenses/by/4.0) license.
-When using any data or code from this repository, you agree to:
+When using any data or code from this repository, please cite the reference indicated below.

-- cite [Ardia, Guidotti, & Kroencke (2024)](https://doi.org/10.1016/j.jfineco.2024.103916) as indicated below
-- place the link [https://github.com/eguidotti/bidask](https://github.com/eguidotti/bidask) in a footnote to help others find this repository

 ## Cite as